emersonvisuals/Todo-List-/README.md

 Thank you! :)

 ## View Website Live 👾
-Here is the link to the live website! todo-list-emerson-visuals.netlify.app
+Here is the link to the live website! https://todo-list-emerson-visuals.netlify.app/

 ## Socials! 🌎
 @emersonvisuals Instagram